dune-community/pylicense3/README.md

 pylicense
 =========

-Apply license information to a git ptoject.
+Apply license information to a git project.